AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising

 \section{Introduction}

 The wide adoption of machine learning algorithms and ubiquitous sensors have together resulted in numerous tightly-coupled `perception-to-control' systems being deployed in the wild.
 In order for these systems to be trustworthy, robustness is an integral characteristic to be considered in addition to their effectiveness.
-Adversarial training aims to increase the robustness of machine learning models by exposing them to perturbations that arise from artificial attacks~\citep{goodfellow2014explaining, madry2017towards} or natural disturbances~\citep{shen2021gradient}.
+Adversarial training aims to increase the robustness of machine learning models by exposing them to perturbations that arise from artificial attacks~\cite{goodfellow2014explaining, madry2017towards} or natural disturbances~\cite{shen2021gradient}.
 In this work, we focus on the impact of these perturbations on image-based maneuvering and the design of efficient adversarial training for obtaining robust models.
 The test task is `maneuvering through a front-facing camera'--which represents one of the hardest perception-to-control tasks since the input images are taken from partially observable, nondeterministic, dynamic, and continuous environments.

-Inspired by the finding that model robustness can be improved through learning with simulated perturbations~\citep{bhagoji2018enhancing}, effective techniques such as AugMix~\citep{hendrycks2019augmix}, AugMax~\citep{wang2021augmax}, MaxUp~\citep{gong2021maxup}, and AdvBN~\citep{shu2020prepare} have been introduced for language modeling, and image-based classification and segmentation.
+Inspired by the finding that model robustness can be improved through learning with simulated perturbations~\cite{bhagoji2018enhancing}, effective techniques such as AugMix~\cite{hendrycks2019augmix}, AugMax~\cite{wang2021augmax}, MaxUp~\cite{gong2021maxup}, and AdvBN~\cite{shu2020prepare} have been introduced for language modeling, and image-based classification and segmentation.
 The focus of these studies is not \textit{efficient adversarial training for robust maneuvering}.
-AugMix is less effective to gradient-based adversarial attacks due to the lack of sufficiently intense augmentations; AugMax, based on AugMix, is less efficient because of using a gradient-based adversarial training procedure, which is also a limitation of AdvBN.
-MaxUp requires multiple forward passes for a single data point to determine the most harmful perturbation, which increases computational costs and time proportional to the number of extra passes.
+AugMix is less effective to gradient-based adversarial attacks due to the lack of sufficiently intense augmentations; AugMax, based on AugMix, is less efficient because it uses a gradient-based adversarial training procedure, which is also a limitation of AdvBN.
+MaxUp requires multiple forward passes for a single data point to determine the most harmful perturbation, which increases computational costs.